oracle/odpi/doc/src/public_functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **options** -- a reference to the dequeue options from which the wait time is to be retrieved.
+    **options** [IN] -- a reference to the dequeue options from which the wait time is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** -- a pointer to the value, which will be populated upon successful completion of this function.
+    **value** [OUT] -- a pointer to the value, which will be populated upon successful completion of this function.